PT boat: Night attacks

 During some of these nighttime attacks, PT boat positions may have been given away by a flash of light caused by grease inside the black powder-actuated Mark 8 torpedo tubes catching fire during the launching sequence.
 In order to evade return fire from the enemy ships, the PT boat could deploy a smoke screen using stern-mounted generators.
-Starting in mid-1943, the old Mark 18 torpedo tubes and Mark 8 torpedoes began to be replaced.
-The new Mark 1 "roll-off" torpedo launcher rack (loaded with an improved Mark 13 aerial torpedo) effectively eliminated the telltale flash of light from burning grease, did not use any form of explosive to launch the torpedo, and weighed about 1000 lb less than the tubes.
+Starting in mid-1943, the old Mark 18 torpedo tubes and Mark 8 torpedoes began to be replaced by the new Mark 1 roll-off torpedo launcher rack loaded with an improved Mark 13 aerial torpedo.
+This eliminated the telltale flash of light from burning grease, did not use any form of explosive to launch the torpedo, and weighed about 1000 lb less than the previous tubes.

 Solomon Islands campaign

-The effectiveness of PT boats in the Solomon Islands campaign, where there were numerous engagements between PTs and capital ships, as well as against Japanese shipborne resupply efforts dubbed "The Tokyo Express" operating in New Georgia Sound (called "The Slot" by the Americans), was substantially undermined by defective Mark 8 torpedoes.
-The Japanese were initially cautious when operating their capital ships in areas known to have PT boats, knowing how dangerous their own Type 93 torpedoes were, and assumed the Americans had equally lethal weapons.
-The PT boats at Guadalcanal were given credit for several sinkings and successes against the vaunted Tokyo Express.
+The effectiveness of PT boats in the Solomon Islands campaign, and countering "Tokyo Express" Japanese resupply in New Georgia Sound, was substantially undermined by defective Mark 8 torpedoes.
+The Japanese were cautious when operating their capital ships in areas known to have PT boats, knowing how dangerous their own Type 93 torpedoes were and assuming the Americans had equally lethal weapons.

+The PT boats off Guadalcanal were given credit for several sinkings and successes against the Tokyo Express.
 In several engagements, the mere presence of PTs was sufficient to disrupt heavily escorted Japanese resupply activities at Guadalcanal.
+Squadrons (MTBRON) 2, 3, 5 and 6 would lie in wait to ambush targets from torpedo range, generally about 1000 yd.
 Afterwards, the PT mission in the Solomon Islands was deemed a success.